 - planning for the future

 It is an opportunity to meet virtually with Admiral Nurses and other carers and ask questions.
-We hope that this virtual option will help make this course more accessible but if you would prefer to attend in person please contact us as we do regularly offer a 5 week – one longer session per week, daytime, face to face course too.
+If you would prefer to attend in person, please contact us as a face to face course is offered regularly too.